How To Remove Nails From Wood?

 What Is A Cat’s Paw Tool?

 The cat’s paw is a great demolition tool, but it is not used for finish work because it rips away the wood surrounding the nailhead.
-Because ancient timber is now worth more than the nails holding it together, efforts have been made to find ways to remove the nails with as little harm to the old-growth wood as possible.
+Because ancient timber is worth more than the nails holding it together, efforts have been made to remove the nails with as little harm to the old-growth wood as possible.
 Due to the form of the cat’s paw, which includes an open “V” shape at the end of a pry bar, the aperture widens the most at the place where it is pushed into wood, causing a substantial amount of damage to the wood fibers.

 How Do You Remove Nails Without Damaging Drywall?